guiglass/LUXOR/apssdk_part1.md

   </a>
 </p>

-If you encounter the Unity API Update Required click Go Ahead:
+If you see the Unity API Update Required click Go Ahead:
 <br>
 <p align="center">
   <a href="img/update unity api.png">